litegraphdb/readme.io/reference/Edges/copy-of-delete-all-edge-in-tenant.md

 ---
-title: Copy of Delete All Edge In Tenant
+title: Delete Node Edges (Single)
 excerpt: >-
-  Delete all edges within a specific tenant.
-This is a bulk deletion operation that removes all edge records for the specified tenant GUID.
+  Deletes all edges connected to a specific node within a graph.
+This operation removes all edges (both incoming and outgoing) associated with the specified node GUID in the given graph.
+The graph is validated before the deletion process begins.
 deprecated: false
 hidden: false
 metadata: